-10 things to consider when choosing a practice and case management solution
+10 considerations when choosing a new practice & case management solution

 Investing in practice and case management software (PCMS) – no matter the size of your firm – requires an investment of both time and money.
 With little time to spare on non-fee earning tasks, there is an immense pressure to choose the right solution first time to avoid wasting time and making costly errors.

 Couple the pressure of getting it right with the myriad of options on the market, it can feel like an impossible task to choose the one that’s right for your firm.

 With over 30 years’ experience in the industry, helping hundreds of law firms switch to a new software solution, we’ve put together our top 10 tips for knowing which solution is right for you, and what to consider when comparing options.
 We’ve also spoken to other experts in the field and linked to additional articles and help throughout.

 Top 10 things to consider when purchasing new legal tech

 Understand the key challenges all team members and departments currently face to outline the key requirements and necessities of the new solution.
 By identifying your current setbacks you’ll be able to highlight the short-term goals for the software.

 We spoke to Laurence Sutton, Practice Manager at Brevitts Solicitors, who explained his process for identifying current challenges with his team to help with implementation and firm-wide adoption.
 You can read his Q&A here or watch the webinar he created with us.